 Here’s where you’ll find us when we’re hankering for chicken rice, satay, nasi padang, prawn mee and other wallet-friendly local bites

-If you’re looking for cheap restaurants in Singapore, you’re in the wrong place — check out our story on affordable dining here.
-But if you’re in the mood for wicked local plates you can feast on without spending more than 20 bucks, the city’s bustling hawker centres are your answer.
+If you’re looking for cheap restaurants in Singapore, you’re in the wrong place — check out our story on affordable dining instead.
+But if you’re in the mood for wicked local food you can feast on without spending more than 20 bucks, the city’s bustling hawker centres are your answer.
 It doesn’t matter whether you’re hanging around in the heartlands or stuck in the CBD for lunch; there are stalls serving up glorious national dishes all over town.
 Here’s a round-up of our most well-loved hawker centres.

 Maxwell Food Centre